 Color is one of the most important visual components of website design.
-It can affect everything from your conversion rate to the way visitors perceive your brand.
+It can affect everything from your conversion rate to how visitors perceive your brand.

 It goes without saying, then, that you’ve got to get your website color scheme right.
 But which colors should you use?
 And how can you use them effectively?

-In this roundup of website color statistics, we’ll be sharing some eye-opening data that can help to answer those questions.
+In this roundup of website color statistics, we’ll share some eye-opening data that can help answer those questions.

-The stats below will shed more light on just how important color is, reveal how different consumer segments respond to different website colors, and more.
+The stats below will highlight how important color is, reveal how different consumer segments respond to different website colors, and more.

 Ready?
 Let’s get started!